moogacs/docs.buf.build/docs/lint/configuration.md

 If a `buf.yaml` file is not contained in the input, `buf` operates as if there is a `buf.yaml` file with the [default values](#default-values).

-The following is an example of all available configuration options.
+The example config below shows all available configuration options.
 For more information on the `buf.yaml` configuration, please refer to the [reference](../configuration/v1/buf-yaml.md).

 ```yaml title="buf.yaml"